 Additional information for care leavers/independent students is available from Student Finance England and additional information on independent status can be found from Stand Alone.

-Please also visit our own Fees and Finance page for information on scholarships and bursaries as well as useful information from our Money Doctors.
+Please also visit our own Fees and Finance page for information on scholarships and bursaries as well as useful information from our money advisers.
 Care leavers who declare their status may have increased priority in being allocated a Cumbria Bursary*.
-Additionally, as a care leaver you will be offered a pre-entry finance meeting to discuss extra funds you may be eligible for, budgeting techniques and any other enquiries or questions you may have.
+Additionally, as a care leaver, you will be offered a pre-entry finance meeting to discuss extra funds you may be eligible for, budgeting techniques and any other enquiries or questions you may have.

 Health and Wellbeing